Irrelon/ige/readme.md

-> This is an alpha branch at present.
+> This is a beta branch at present.
 It is a re-write utilising TypeScript
 > and compiling to ES6 ESM modules.
 Client and server-side rendering are
 > working and various examples have been updated.
 If you see an index.ts
 > in an example folder, it's been updated to work with ES6 modules.
 >
-> To update the engine as you work on it, run the build-watch npm command
+> Compiling the engine: run the `build-watch` npm command and then run the
-> and then run the fixPaths npm command.
-Build watch will compile the
+> `fixPaths` npm command. `build-watch` will compile the TypeScript changes
-> TypeScript changes to JavaScript files.
-The fixPaths will watch .js files
+> to JavaScript files.
+The fixPaths will watch .js files and fix any paths
-> and fix any paths to .js files that don't have a .js extension.
+> to .js files that don't have a .js extension.

 # Isogenic Game Engine
-HTML5 2D and isometric scenegraph-based game engine written entirely in JavaScript.
+HTML5 2D and isometric scenegraph-based game engine written entirely in TypeScript.

 ## Latest Updates & Changelog
 https://www.isogenicengine.com/forum/viewforum.php?f=8